-Over the years Rachel has won 1st and 2nd Place at the New Mexico State Fair and 2nd Place at the Santa Fe Indian Market.
+Over the years Rachel has earned First and Second Place ribbons at the New Mexico State Fair and at least one Second Place ribbon at the Santa Fe Indian Market.

-Rachel is well known for her lightweight pottery and her beautiful hand painted designs: she especially likes to use flowers, parrots, Tularosa spirals and deer with heart lines.
-She signs her pottery as: Rachel Aragon, Acoma, N.M.
+Rachel is well known for her lightweight pottery and her beautiful hand painted designs: she especially likes to use flowers, parrots, Tularosa-Revival spirals and deer-with-heart-lines.
+She signs her pottery: Rachel Aragon, Acoma, N.M.